Papa Machete, master of Tire Machèt

 Tire Machèt

-The homegrown Haitian style of machete fencing developed among slaves and free blacks in the late-1790s just ahead of the Haitian Revolution.
+The homegrown Haitian style of machete fencing developed among enslaved Africans and free blacks just prior to the Haitian Revolution.
+(Late-1790s.)
 Traditional Kalenda stick-fighting from Africa was melded with classic European fencing learned by freed blacks serving in the French military giving birth to Tire Machèt, and eventually freedom.

 Now, this amazing short film brings the Caribbean’s most secret martial art into the light…

-In addition to shining a spotlight on a tradition that should be among our region’s proudest, the film also opens the door for all of us to learn the ancient art of Tire Machèt.
-Lessons available to outsiders mentioned in the film by Papa Machete, Professor Alfred Avril, continue to this day through The Haitian Machete Fencing Project.
+The film shines a spotlight on a tradition that should be among our region’s proudest.
+It also opens the door for all of us to learn the ancient art of Tire Machèt.
+Lessons mentioned in the film continue to this day through The Haitian Machete Fencing Project.

 Incredible, right?!